DNAProject/DNA/README.md

 ## Getting Started

-Start the seed node program firstly then other nodes.
+Start the seed node program first and then other nodes.
 Just run:

 ```shell
 $ ./node